 DASH requires the counting of calories as well.
 Your daily caloric need is determined based on age, gender, and level of activity.
 You can use this calorie count to establish how many servings of each type of food you should have per day or per week.
 The NIH website has charts that can be used to calculate these.
 It also lists serving sizes for each type of food.

 This diet is a lifelong change in habit, rather than being a short-term solution to a health concern.
 Once blood pressure is under control, the diet can help keep it that way.
-The dietary guidelines for DASH make it suitable for treating other medical conditions as well, such as osteoporosis, heart issues, cancer, stroke, and diabetes.

 The MIND Diet

-The Mediterranean-Dash Intervention for Neurodegenerative Delay (MIND) diet is intended to help prevent decreased cognition and dementia that can come with age.
+The Mediterranean-Dash Intervention for Neurodegenerative Delay (MIND) diet is intended to help prevent decreased cognition and memory loss that can come with age.
 As the name suggests, it combines aspects of both the Mediterranean and DASH diets, focusing particularly on brain foods.
 Both diets are recognized for enhancing health, fighting issues, and improving cognitive ability.
 The goal of this diet was to apply those concepts specifically to brain health while also focusing on preventing neurodegeneration.

 Following extensive literature research, a Nutritional Epidemiologist from Rush University Medical Center released the guidelines for this diet in 2015.
 An expert in her field, Dr. Martha Clare Morris used the published results from previous studies to determine which foods included in the other two diets had proven brain health benefits.
 She also researched foods excluded from those diets to determine which were known to present brain risks.